oshp/oshp-stats/README.md

 # oshp-stats

-Stats about HTTP response security headers usage mentioned by the OSHP.
+[Statistics](stats.md) about HTTP response security headers usage mentioned by the OSHP.

 See this [issue](https://github.com/OWASP/www-project-secure-headers/issues/61) for details.